-Other children who are being monitored by the school at SEN Support 1 and SEN Support 2 will have their records/IEPs reviewed at least once a term by the class teacher who will ensure children and parents sign the appropriate paper work.
+Other children who are being monitored by the school at SEND SUPPORT 1 and SEND SUPPORT 2 will have their records/IEPs reviewed at least once a term by the class teacher who will liaise and meet with families/parents to ensure the appropriate paperwork is signed and agreed by children and parents.
 Children will comment on their IEP targets. (where this is not possible an adult may scribe.)

-During each school year a meeting is held at which the Head Teacher, the SENCO and any other agency representatives who have been invited to attend, monitor progress.
+During each school year a meeting is held at which the Head Teacher, the SENDCO and any other agency representatives who have been invited to attend, monitor progress.